No Heartbeat at 6-Week Ultrasound? What It Means

 Transabdominal vs transvaginal scan

-A transvaginal ultrasound is significantly more sensitive than a transabdominal (tummy) scan at this stage.
-The difference is clinically important at 6 weeks:
+The type of scan you had makes a genuine difference.
+A transvaginal ultrasound is significantly more sensitive than a transabdominal (tummy) scan at this stage, and at 6 weeks that difference is clinically important:

 Earliest heartbeat detectionFrom ~5.5 weeksFrom ~7–8 weeks